diascov/langitude-privacy-policy/README.md

 You can delete your account and all associated data at any time:
 	•	Through the app’s settings
-	•	Or by contacting us at: [your support email]
+	•	Or by contacting us at: dmitrii.iascov@gmail.com

 Once deleted, your data is permanently removed from our systems.